GoogleCloudPlatform/cloud-foundation-fabric/blueprints/apigee/apigee-x-foundations/README.md

 This  blueprint creates all the resources necessary to set up Apigee X on Google Cloud.

 Apigee can be exposed to clients using Regional Internal Application Load Balancer, Global External Application Load Balancer or both.
-When using the Regional Internal Application Load Balancer, used self-managed certificates (incuding self-signed certificates generated in this same module).
+When using the Regional Internal Application Load Balancer, used self-managed certificates (including self-signed certificates generated in this same module).
 When using the Global External Application Load Balancer Google-managed certificates or self-managed certificates (including self-signed certificates generated in this same module).
 When using Cross-region Internal Application Load Balancer a certificate manager needs to be used and it needs to be created in the same project as Apigee.

 Find below a few examples of different Apigee architectures that can be created using this module.